EvictionLab/eviction-lab-website/content/eviction-tracking/cleveland-oh.md

+# The demographics of eviction filings

-# Eviction filings by neighborhood demographics
+**Eviction filings by neighborhood race/ethnicity**

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and average filings in 2012–2016.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
+2. Statistics rely on imputation of race/ethnicity and gender based on defendant names and addresses.
+A complete description of this process can be found in the [ETS methods page](https://evictionlab.org/eviction-tracking/methods/).

 {{%/ report_chart %}}